The ultimate guide to writing a resume as a lawyer

 Your resume summary is an essential component of your resume, as it helps to introduce you as a professional to employers.

-Incorrect lawyer resume summary example:
+Bad lawyer resume summary example

 What's wrong with this example?
 In this example, the applicant provides very few details that offer specific insights into their professional career.
 To improve this summary, the applicant needs to offer more quantifiable examples regarding their experience and focus more on their specializations.

-Corrected lawyer resume summary example:
+Good lawyer resume summary example

-Detail-Oriented Lawyer with over 7 years of experience working in corporate law.
+Detail-oriented Lawyer with over 7 years of experience working in corporate law.
 Specialized in corporate taxes and financial planning, with deep knowledge of evolving government regulations.
 Highly competent in successful negotiations of substantial corporate contracts.

 Why is this better?
 This corrected example offers a much higher level of specificity and detail.
 The applicant establishes their years of experience as well as their specialization in corporate business and affairs.
 They go on to highlight their negotiation strengths, giving the summary a nice finishing touch that will compel employers to read on.